squaremo/rabbit.js/README.md

 determined by round-robin at <y>.
 PUSH sockets are writable only, and PULL sockets are readable only.

-**REQ**uest / **REP**ly: a REQ socket sends each message to one of its connections, and receives replies in turn; a REP socket receives a share of the messages sent to each <y> to which it is connected, and must send a reply for each, in the order they come in.
+**REQUEST** / **REPLY** (also REQ / REP): a REQ socket sends each message to one of its connections, and receives replies in turn; a REP socket receives a share of the messages sent to each <y> to which it is connected, and must send a reply for each, in the order they come in.
 REQ and REP sockets are both readable and writable.

 **PUSH** / **WORKER**: a WORKER socket is similar to a PULL socket, but requires that you call `#ack` on it to acknowledge that you have